k5lowe/Resume-Critic-AI/README.md

 ## Attributions & Remarks ##

 The entirity of this project rested on the kind help of the following websites.
 As always, ChatGPT proved an immense help and guidance where much time and effort was saved.
-Much of the "frontend.py" code was written by ChatGPT
+Much of the "frontend.py" code was modified and guided by ChatGPT

 - https://chatgpt.com/
 - https://aistudio.google.com/apikey